andre-j3sus/isel-leic-notes/6th-semester/cn/2-distributed-systems.md

 ### Concurrency

 > Concurrency is the ability of a system to execute multiple processes at the same time.
 This characteristic is achieved through the use of **synchronization** and **asynchronization**.

+The main challenges of concurrency are:

+* Transaction management;
+* Concurrent access to shared resources;
+* Consistency of data.

 ---